Thoughts while contemplating the shore at Crystal Beach: 1983 ~ 2003 . . . .

 but not the ever constant breeze;

-and cottages upon the Hill
+and cottages up on the Hill

 remain to tend the memories